The property pessimists are out again telling us how a rising interest rates will strangle our property markets and lead to real estate Armageddon.

 And the serviceability for the banks has come from the rentals I've received from my existing property portfolio.

-Of course that's why I concentrated on buying high-growth properties in areas that are going to outperform the averages with regards to capital growth and locations where the tenants are renting more for lifestyle choices rather than because they can't afford to buy.
+Of course, that's why I concentrated on buying high-growth properties in areas that are going to outperform the averages with regard to capital growth and locations where the tenants are renting more for lifestyle choices rather than because they can't afford to buy.

 This means they will be able to afford to keep paying higher rents over the years as the value of my properties increase.